 Careers

-To date this popular series of seminars has included Maths and Physics, Classics, Modern Foreign Languages, Business and Economics, Politics and Degrees in the Arts.
-Alumnae who have studied the specified degree subject share their Career experiences since graduation with current students.
-This invariably serves to highlight the breadth of Career options which are opened up by the degree subject and assists in choices for A level and degree subjects.
+This popular series of seminars has looked at “What to do with a career in …..” and has included subjects such as Maths and Physics, Classics, Modern Foreign Languages, Business and Economics, Politics and Degrees in the Arts.
+Alumnae who have studied the specified degree subject share their career experiences since graduation with current students.
+This invariably highlights the breadth of career options which are opened up by the degree subject and assists in choices for A level and degree subjects.
+Recent seminars have focussed on broader industry sectors, such as “Careers with an Environmental Impact” and “Careers in the World of Theatre” highlighting the myriad of different roles available in one industry or subject area.

 In the Curriculum